-One interview early in my journey was key to my understanding: A young man at a Salt Lake City homeless shelter advised me to refine my interviewing questions: “Rather than asking how use began, ask why an individual first chose to use a substance, he advised.”
+One interview early in my journey was key to my understanding: A young man at a Salt Lake City homeless shelter advised me, “Rather than asking how drug use began, ask why an individual first chose to use a substance.”

-Accepting his advice, my interviews immediately became more personal, more revealing.
-What I learned is that at the core of addiction lies psychological injury or trauma.
-Isolation, bullying, neglect, abuse.
-In almost all cases, when asked about those first uses of a substance, interviewees took me on a journey back to their adolescent years and recounted, sometimes in surprising detail, painful situations for which they were ill-prepared and unprotected.
-Even those who at first said they used drugs “to fit in,” upon closer examination, then explained why they felt they did not fit in.
+My interviews immediately became more personal, more revealing.
+What I learned is that at the core of addiction lies psychological injury or trauma, isolation, bullying, neglect, abuse.
+In almost all cases, when asked about those first uses of a substance, interviewees took me on a journey back to their adolescent (and sometimes pre-adolescent) years and recounted often in surprising detail painful situations for which they were ill-prepared and unprotected.
+Even those who at first said they used drugs “to fit in,” upon closer examination, revealed underlying reasons steeped in psychological pain.

 In city after city, people underscored for me the vulnerability of youth and ignited my fear for this current generation of children.
 Deep, emotionally supportive relationships with adults are too often crowded out by technology—both the child’s thirst for technology and the parent’s being tethered to it.
 Nonetheless, children need nurturance by safe, caring adults.
 Because many times access to drugs and psychological injury occur within the family context, one opportunity to save children is to significantly expand the budget for and the role of school counselors and psychologists.
 Greater psycho-social support of children within the learning environment may prove critical to prevention.